driehle/learnweb-crawler/README.md

 ```

 The actually executed commands may be specified as `pdf2PsCmd` and `ps2PdfCmd` in the `config.php`, see `config.php.dist` for an example.

+### Cleaning target directory

+If some courses rename files or folders at will, you may end up having several files in the Dropbox twice (or even more).
+In that case you may want to set `"cleanTarget" => true` for those Learnweb courses, which makes learnweb crawler delete all files and folders from that directory and the downloads all files again.

+To prevent a specific directory from beeing deleted, add a file named `.keep` to it.